 Hello – and welcome to my blog!

-I decided to start this blog after accepting treatment early in 2018 for what has been the most emotionally crippling experience and diagnosis of severe anxiety and depression (at age 55).
-Although I had identified with the constellation of behaviours which is currently called ‘autism’ in adult women, I hadn’t thought it necessary to seek a professional diagnosis and help until I reached a point of complete breakdown..
+I decided to start this blog after accepting treatment early in 2018 for what has been the most emotionally crippling experience and diagnosis of severe anxiety and depression.
+I identified with the constellation of behaviours which is currently called ‘autism’ in adult women, I hadn’t thought it necessary to seek a professional assessment and help until I reached a point of complete breakdown..

 A bit more about me

-My life’s treasure is a wonderful, vibrant, 27 year old son (from my only short marriage) who lives nearby.
+My life’s treasure is a wonderful, vibrant, adult son (from my only short marriage) who lives nearby.
 At home, I live with a bossy, small dog who goes just about everywhere with me (on foot or in the rucksack when she’s tired).

 My career until quite recently has been in communication, marketing and advertising.
 Photography is important to me, I have quite a few arts and crafts interests and love to immerse myself in the outdoors.
 I’ve always sought to be close to the beauty and rawness of the natural world and enjoy exploring wild places, being close to free-living animals on land and in the sea and sky.
-Whenever I can, I read books, listen to classical music and tend to keep diaries…
+Whenever I can, I read, listen to classical music and tend to keep and write diaries…

 I believe I’m very fortunate that my life has been rooted in a daily Buddhist practise of Nichiren Buddhism.
-I was introduced to this practise when I was 20 years old and I continue to practise with Soka Gakkai International (SGI) today.
+I was introduced to this practise when I was 20 years old and I continue with Soka Gakkai International (SGI) today.

-After spending time reading other people’s careful work, books, blogs and and researching autism for the last few years, it now feels as if priceless gems – which have always been buried in the depths of my life – have finally started to become visible to me.
+After spending time reading other people’s careful work, books, blogs, websites and researching autism for the last few years, it now feels as if parts of me – which have been buried in the depths of my life – have finally started to become visible to me.

 “Never think that you are a small, unimportant being.
 There may be times when you lose confidence in yourself because you feel hurt or angered by someone.
 But know that your life is infinitely precious, and you have potential as vast as the universe. … Chanting Nam-myoho-renge-kyo, (they) have brought forth the supremely powerful life state of Buddahood and faced and triumphed over all kinds of obstacles and difficulties. “